Antimigraine drug: Opioids

-Opioids are not recommended for treatment of acute migraines due to their significant side effect profile, including twice the risk of MOH headache when compared to NSAIDS, acetaminophen or triptans.
-In addition, their strength of efficacy has showed to be low or insufficient for pain relief of migraines.
+Opioids are not recommended for treatment of acute migraines due to their significant side effect profile, including twice the risk of medication overuse headache when compared to NSAIDS, acetaminophen or triptans.
+In addition, their strength of efficacy has shown to be low or insufficient for pain relief of migraines.
 Importantly, there is also risk of addiction and opioid use disorder.

 Prevention

 For patients who require preventive therapy with symptoms such as more than 4 migraines per month or migraines lasting longer than 12 hours, first-line drugs for the prevention of migraine attacks include beta blockers, antidepressants, and anti convulsants.

+Serotonin antagonists

+Non-selective serotonin receptor antagonists like methysergide, pizotifen, and cyproheptadine are used to prevent migraines.
+Their antimigraine effects may be due specifically to serotonin 5-HT2B receptor blockade.

-Beta Blockers
+Beta blockers

 Beta blockers have been deemed effective options for the prevention of migraines.
 In particular, metoprolol, timolol and propranolol have the most strength of efficacy.
 The timeframe to effectiveness in generally within 3 months.
 Patients with cardiovascular risk factors should avoid the use of beta blockers for migraine prevention.